 My experience solving problems of complex systems has proven invaluable in exploring and understanding the complexity each unique person brings to the therapy process.
 My personal and professional experiences also enable me to relate to a wide range of people from diverse backgrounds, ethnicities, and cultures.

 Education and Training

-I have a Master of Arts degree in Counseling Psychology from Santa Clara University and have been providing psychotherapy for the past six years.
+I have a Master of Arts degree in Counseling Psychology from Santa Clara University and have been providing psychotherapy for the past seven years.